- 6 red onions

 - 1 tbsp red wine vinegar

-4. Serve with fresh thyme scattered over the top.
-Also incredible with sourdough croutons sizzled in a little olive oil with garlic, sea salt and thyme.
+5. Try topping it off with sourdough croutons sizzled in a little olive oil with garlic, sea salt and thyme.